knorrie/python-btrfs/examples/README.txt

 In this directory you can find a collection of example scripts that use python-btrfs to look up information about your btrfs filesystem.

-For all new added functionality, there should be at least one example script that's using it.
+Over time, some of these examples have been 'promoted' to actual utilities, which you can find in the bin/ directory instead now.

 Many of the scripts just use a btrfs mountpoint, or a combination of a vaddr and mountpoint as argument.
 Run them without any of it, and they will tell you